 Our research in Parliament

-The use of abandoned mines for heat was debated recently in Westminster by Helen Goodman MP.
+In 2019 Helen Goodman MP led a debate in Westminster on the use of abandoned mines for heat using evidence collected by Durham Energy Institute.
 This follows on from a study by Durham University on using minewater to heat homes in Spennymoor.
 This study found enough resource to heat a planned development of 200 homes.

 Further information and resources